What’s Written In The Stars For Your 2024? Here’s The Guiding Plot, According To Your Zodiac Sign

 Aries Sun & Rising:

-Aries Season kicks off the astrological new year, so the intentions you set during the total solar eclipse new moon in your sign on April 8 will set the scene for the next six months to come.
+Aries Season kicks off the astrological new year, so the intentions you set during the Total Solar Eclipse New Moon in your sign on 8th April will set the scene for the next six months to come.
 Get serious about what you’re here to create, Aries, because having Chiron, the asteroid which represents our inner wounds, in your sign until 2026 means you have tremendous potential to thrive from even the most unlikely of places.

-Mercury’s retrograde in your sign from April 1 to 25 helps you deconstruct your ego and get more deeply acquainted with your spirit.
+Mercury’s retrograde in your sign from 1st to 25th April helps you deconstruct your ego and get more deeply acquainted with your spirit.
 You’ll feel the urge to slow down and reassess key parts of your life around this time.
 This year, you’re learning the power of solitude and silence, Aries.
 And this will serve to make you an even more brilliant communicator, creator, and leader.
-Use your planetary ruler Mars’ stay in your sign from April 30 to June 9 to step into your power and allow yourself to be seen in whatever way speaks to you most.
+Use your planetary ruler Mars’ stay in your sign from 30th April to 9th June to step into your power and allow yourself to be seen in whatever way speaks to you most.
 You’ll generate attention from near and far.

 AdvertisementADVERTISEMENT

-The solar eclipse in Libra on October 2 is a fresh start for your relationships with others, but also with your relationship with yourself.
+The Solar Eclipse in Libra on 2nd October is a fresh start for your relationships with others, but also with your relationship with yourself.
 Both your interpersonal relationships and your own romance with your multitude of selves will come into question during this eclipse season.
 You’ll notice moments when your selfishness does you more harm than good, and moments when your selfishness is protecting you from the ill-intentions of others.
 It’s up to you to discern the difference and act in the way that empowers you, while also empowering those in your orbit.

-Mars retrograde in Leo on December 6 may throw you for the biggest loop of all, as you reconsider everything you viewed as your life priorities — an event may occur around this time that makes you realize everything you once took for granted, and you’ll never look at life in the same way again.
+Mars Retrograde in Leo on 6th December may throw you for the biggest loop of all, as you reconsider everything you viewed as your life priorities — an event may occur around this time that makes you realise everything you once took for granted, and you’ll never look at life in the same way again.

 Taurus Sun & Rising: